d4l3k/cs540-project/paper.md

 surfaces, and using those surfaces to select further points of interest.
 We implement a method along these lines to compare against.
 This method involves measuring expected improvement, which is a combination of minimum value and error at a certain point on the response surface.
 Using more robust statistical methods to search the function space of a black-box function makes sense, given the computational cost of evaluating the method itself.
 We wanted to extend this analysis to stateful black-box functions, as a kind of baseline to compare other popular methods against.

 # Description and Justification

 Our project involves testing various black-box optimization methods on stateful functions.
 This means our project has essentially two components: the models to train against, and the models to be trained.
 We selected both on the basis of varying complexity, in order to get a broader understanding of the current space of black-box optimization.

 ## Algorithms

 We selected our algorithms on the basis of current state-of-the-art optimization packages, as well as from trends in machine learning.
 These models vary in their complexity, and very in turn in their performance.
+For some of these models, we implemented a variant that includes the iteration number as a feature.
+This essentially turns these models into a time-series model, which is an appropriate approach to take in the case of stateful functions.

 ### Random Search